satyarforoughi/workshop/README.md

 A PSC Bridges2 version is also available at:
 https://github.com/satyarforoughi/workshop_b2

-Note that **ACCESS allocations (accounts)** created for this workshop will remain active until **December 31, 2025**.
+Note that **ACCESS allocations (accounts)** created for this workshop will remain active until **March 8, 2026**.
 After this date you will not be able to submit jobs, but your accounts will continue to exist.

 ---